Overview

 On the next page, locate the Mobile Badging section, where you can enable the Mobile Badging feature and choose between three modes: BADGE, CHECK, or MIXED.

-• The MIXED mode combines the previous two modes, with functionality depending on the user’s location.
+MIXEDmode combines the previous two modes, with functionality depending on the user’s location.

 Combined with client policies, you can prevent a user from logging into a system if they haven't badged-in during the current day.

 You can configure which information is collected by selecting Data Collection and then checking the options you want, such as GPS, DN, IP, and Mobile.
-This data will be stored in the SQL database configured with your WebADM and submitted directly from the mobile device to your OpenOTP mobile endpoint URL.
+This data is stored in the SQL database configured with your WebADM and submitted directly from the mobile device to your OpenOTP mobile endpoint URL.
 It is never forwarded through RCDevs' cloud infrastructure, and RCDevs does not have access to this data.

 The next option pertains to the certificate used for timestamping badging operations.
 You can choose between local CA or eIDAS.
 The eIDAS option requires purchasing signature credits from RCDevs and communicating with https://cloud.rcdevs.com for timestamping operations.
-The local CA option uses the WebADM PKI service for timestamping and do not require signature credits.
+The local CA option uses the WebADM PKI service for timestamping and does not require signature credits.

 The Allowed Locations feature allows you to restrict badging operations to specific countries.
 By enabling this option, you can select the countries from which badging operations are permitted.
 If this option is not enabled, badging operations are allowed from all locations.